SimonRammala/Weather-Api/README.md

 # Weather Station
-A weather station is a collection of instruments that measure atmosphericconditions to help study the weather and climate of a specific location.
+A weather station is a group of sensors used to measure atmospheric conditions in order to understand the local environment and weather.

 # How to run the program
 1. You can either fork or download the project folder or code to your device.